Everyone wins when an employee decides to commute by bike. Here’s how to encourage your non-cycling staff to get (back) on two wheels.

 - Put a desktop shortcut to Cyclestreets on all workplace computers.

-- Arrange short rides – in work time – on traffic-free local routes for small groups of employees.
+- Arrange short test rides – in work time – on traffic-free local routes for small groups of employees.
 You may need hire bikes or pool bikes (see below).

 Don’t own a (working) bike